10+ Years Later: CODE 46 Showed Us That We Are All Replicants

 Maria narrates the film from a position in the future, but when they meet, William is connected to her unusual dreams of travelling through metro stations.
 Their initial date is, in fact, the last stop of an annual decrease in the number of stations towards her destination.
 Fate, or the illusion we graft onto such things?
 The way the couples' conversations are filmed alternates from shot reverse-shot boardroom back-drops, to busy open urban space, to look-straight-in-the-eyes close-up.
 (In fact, German cinematographer Alwin Küchler often employs that opening shot of Blade Runner, of just a single eye filling the entire cinemascope frame.)
 I also expect Spike Jonze and Hoyte van Hoytema were taking notes when strategizing how to film Her.

 The film itself hops locations between a densified, vertical, Seattle (which is actually London), Shanghai, Mumbai and Dubai.
 These locations are not in any sort of typical blockbuster set-piece utility, but rather the film does this to articulate wealth, poverty and the psychology of architectural spaces.
 It also implies the vast physical and social distances between meaningful connection.
-Maria wistfully inquires at one point, "Does you empathy virus work across long distances?"
+Maria wistfully inquires at one point, "Does your empathy virus work across long distances?"

 Geld gives a street vendor at a Shanghai border crossing unauthorized papelles.
 He does this on impulse, as much out of guilt as from a moment of connection or mutual understanding.
-Geld's professional empathy-virus method is, "tell me something about yourself," but his personal one, is "Lo Siento," the feelings
+Geld's professional empathy-virus method is, "tell me something about yourself," but his personal one, is "Lo Siento," the feelings.

 The result of William and Maria's sexual relationship results in a 'Code 46' violation.
 It turns out that Maria is in fact a clone of his mother, one of many.
 This is the unholy future-incarnation of Oedipus Rex, where The Sphinx Corporation knows best, and the relationship is strictly verböten.
 By the order and actions of the state, the baby is terminated, and Maria's memories of the incident are selectively erased at the same hospital.
 It is noteworthy that Code 46 came on the heels of Eternal Sunshine of the Spotless Mind, but at the vanguard of Lost In Translation.
 At times it feels like one, at other times, assuredly like the other.
 Samantha Morton had also just starred in both Minority Report and Morvern Callar, both in the year prior.
 Something was clearly in the air at the time.